 The Company adopted the new guidance on January 1, 2018 as required.
-As of December 31, 2017 and 2016, the Company had \$1,048 and \$14,335, respectively, of restricted cash included in other current assets on its balance sheet related to its New Market Tax Credit financing arrangements as well as other small restricted cash balances.
-The activity related to these balances is presented as cash flows from investing activities in the Company's consolidated statements of cash flow under the existing guidance in place as of December 31, 2017.
-Under the new guidance effective January 1, 2018, the Company's restricted cash balances will be added to the existing cash and cash equivalents balances included in the consolidated statements of cash flow rather than reported as part of investing activities.
-The Company estimates the retrospective impact of the new guidance on its consolidated statements of operations for the years ended December 31, 2017 and 2016 will be as follows:
+As of December 31, 2018 and 2017, the Company had \$1,872 and \$1,048, respectively, of restricted cash included in prepaid and other current assets on its consolidated balance sheets.
+Changes in the Company's restricted cash balances prior to the adoption of the new guidance were reflected within cash flows from investing activities in the Company's consolidated statements of cash flows.
+The prior comparative periods in the Company's consolidated statements of cash flows have been updated to conform to the new guidance.
+See Note 28 to these consolidated financial statements for supplemental cash flow disclosures.